graydefender/Zef-Series/README.md

 In "zef5.asm" I added borders and colors to the project.

 In "zef6.asm" I added the player character, movement detection and "blocked" text.

+In "zef7.asm" I added a couple sound effects.
+Associated files are "SOUND_Move.asm" and "SOUND_Blocked.asm"